priyanka-bagade/cvsdk_hello_world/README.md

 ![Diagram of an end-to-end computer vision workflow](https://github.com/hunnel/cvsdk_hello_world/blob/master/images/e2e_cv_diagram.png "End-to-end computer vision workflow")

 **In the figure:**
-- The blue boxes highlight the focus of this tutorial.
+- dark blue boxes highlight the focus of this tutorial
-- The dark gray boxes are column headings to show where the work happens.
-- The light gray boxes shows the overall part of the process accomplished by each column.
-- The white boxes are not directly addressed by this tutorial.
+- white boxes are not directly addressed by this tutorial
-- The blue text shows which piece of Intel® software performs the action in the box, whether or not they are addressed by this tutorial.
+- light blue text highlights other Intel® software tools available to use in various steps of an end-to-end computer vision workflow

 <br>